-Retainer and Meeting Fees Each non-employee director receives a retainer and annual meeting fees as set forth in the following tak ole: Annual retainer \$ 50,000 Supplemental annual retainer for committee chairm nanship: - Audit Committee 10,000 - Finance, Compensation and Governance Co ommittees 5,000 Board meeting fee 1,500 Committee meeting fee: - Audit Committee 2,000 - Finance, Compensation and Governance Co mmittees 1,500 Effective as of June 2, 2005.
-Prior to that date the supplemental retainer for audit committee chairman was \$7 audit committee meeting fee was \$1,500. ,500 and the Mr. McClanahan, our President and Chief Executive Officer, receives no additional compensation for se director. ervice as a Stock Plan for Outside Directors Each non-employee director also receives an annual grant of up to 5,000 shares of CenterPoint Energy common stock that vest in one-third increments on the first, second and third anniversaries of the grant date.
+Each non-employee director receives a retainer and annual meeting fees as set forth in the following table:

+Annual retainer \$ 50,000

+Supplemental annual retainer for committee chairmanship:

+- Audit Committee 10,000

+- Finance, Compensation and Governance Committees 5,000

+Board meeting fee 1,500

+Committee meeting fee:

+- Audit Committee 2,000

+- Finance, Compensation and Governance Committees 1,500

+Effective as of June 2, 2005.
+Prior to that date the supplemental retainer for audit committee chairman was \$7,500 and the audit committee meeting fee was \$1,500.

+Mr. McClanahan, our President and Chief Executive Officer, receives no additional compensation for service as a director.

+Stock Plan for Outside Directors Each non-employee director also receives an annual grant of up to 5,000 shares of CenterPoint Energy common stock that vest in one-third increments on the first, second and third anniversaries of the grant date.
 Those shares fully vest in the event of the director's death or upon a change of control (defined in substantially the same manner as in the executive severance agreements described under "Retirement Plans, Related Benefits and Other Arrangements - Severance Agreements" on page 23).
 Upon vesting of the shares, each director receives a cash payment equal to the amount of dividend equivalents earned since the date of grant.
 If a director's service on the Board is terminated for any reason other than death or a change of control, the director forfeits all rights to the unvested portion of the outstanding grants as of the termination date.
 If termination occurs on or after the director attains age 70, the termination date is deemed to be December 31st of the year in which termination occurs.
 In addition to the annual grant, a non-employee director may receive a one-time grant of up to 5,000 shares of our common stock upon commencing service as a director, subject to the same vesting schedule described above.
 During 2005, each director received an annual grant of 3,000 shares of common stock under our Stock Plan for Outside Directors.
 No awards have been made under the provision allowing one-time initial grants.
-Chairman's Monthly Supplemental Retainer and Special Stock Awards The Chairman receives the compensation payable to other non-employee directors plus a supplemental retainer of \$30,000.
-In addition, in connection with his agreement in December 2004 to continue to serve position of Chairman through May 2007, Mr. Carroll was granted 20,000 shares of CenterPoint Energy stock in 2004 and an additional ve in the 10
+Chairman's Monthly Supplemental Retainer and Special Stock Awards The Chairman receives the compensation payable to other non-employee directors plus a supplemental monthly retainer of \$30,000.
+In addition, in connection with his agreement in December 2004 to continue to serve in the position of Chairman through May 2007, Mr. Carroll was granted 20,000 shares of CenterPoint Energy common stock in 2004 and an additional